If you’re thinking about investing in OEICs, it’s important to understand exactly how they work. We explain all you need to know.

 Through an online share dealing service or stockbroker

-Open an account or registering with them (you may need to complete an application form)
+Opening an account or registering with the company (you may need to complete an application form)

-Invest a lump sum, set up regular payments or both
+Investing a lump sum, setting up regular payments, or both

 You may need to pay an entry fee of around 3% - 5%, and an Annual Management Charge of between 1% and 2%.

-Not all managers will accept direct investments so you will need to seek advice from a financial adviser instead.
+Be aware that not all managers will accept direct investments, which means you will need to seek advice from a financial adviser instead.

-An independent financial adviser (IFA) can help you choose which funds to invest in and will buy shares on your behalf.
+Using an independent financial adviser (IFA) can be the better option if you’re not sure which funds to invest in.
+An IFA can help you choose which OEIC is best for you and will buy shares on your behalf.

-Remember, their professional advice may be valuable, but you will need to pay for their services.
+However, while their professional advice may be valuable, keep in mind you will need to pay for their services.

-The fees are typically lower than investing direct.
+The advantage, however, is that fees are typically lower compared with investing directly.
 You may be charged administration fees based on the total value of the OEIC, and an automatic reinvestment of income charge of around 1%.